apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 If an index implementation can not query the data, it has to return `Infinity` (`Double.POSITIVE_INFINITY`).

+#### Query Options

+By default, queries without index will log an info level message as follows (see OAK-4888, since Oak 1.6):

+    Traversal query (query without index): {statement}; consider creating an index

+This message is only logged if no index is available, and if the query potentially traverses many nodes.
+No message is logged if an index is available, but traversing is cheap.

+By setting the JMX configuration `QueryEngineSettings.failTraversal` to true, queries without index throw an exception instead of just logging a message.

+In the query itself, the syntax `option(traversal {ok|fail|warn})` is supported (at the very end of the statement, after `order by`).
+This is to override the default setting, for queries that traverse a well known number of nodes (for example 10 or 20 nodes).
+This is supported for both XPath and SQL-2, as follows:

+    /jcr:root/oak:index/*[@type='lucene'] option(traversal ok)

+    select * from [nt:base]
+    where ischildnode('/oak:index')
+    order by name()
+    option(traversal ok)

 ### Compatibility

 #### Result Size